SkynetLabs/skynet-kernel/README.md

 extension.
 Users that do have the extension will be able to trustlessly load any application which is hosted on Skynet.

-###### NOTE: skt.us has not been fully set up yet, in the meantime the kernel
-is actually using siasky.net as the primary domain.This will change shortly.
+###### NOTE: skt.us has not been fully set up yet, in the meantime the kernel is actually using siasky.net as the primary domain.
+This is expected to change in the next few weeks.

 The kernel supports static web pages, decentralized storage endpoints (including uploads, downloads, and SkyDB), and also supports long running